What Is Breakaway In Hockey?

 What is a line change in hockey?

 In hockey, a line change is when the players on the ice are swapped out with players on the bench.
-Teams do this when players on the ice are tired so that the team can maintain a high level of play.
-Hockey line changes are unique because they happen on the fly.
-In almost every other sport, substitutions are made when the play is stopped.
-However, in Hockey, substitutions or line changes can be made during the run of play.
+Teams do this when players on the ice are tired so that the team can maintain their stamina to keep a high level of play.
+Hockey line changes are unique because they can happen on the fly.
+In almost every other sport, substitutions are only made when the play is stopped.
+However, in hockey, substitutions or line changes can be made during live play.